-Key Takeaways: Due to changes brought about by BBA 201810, ASES is eligible to receive up to \$4.6B in supplemental federal funding and is subject to new matching rates for Medicaid through Sep-19.
+Key Takeaways: Due to changes brought about by BBA 2018, ASES is eligible to receive up to \$4.6B in supplemental federal funding and is subject to new matching rates for Medicaid through Sep-19.
 As a result, federal funding is higher and state funding sources are reduced in FY19 relative to FY18.
-ASES's unfavorable (\$96.9M) cash position at the end of March vs. Liquidity Plan is mainly due to significant reductions and/or eliminations in state and CRIM funding and timing of reimbursement of federal share.
-These items are offset by favorability from MCO premiums due to adjustments related to the enrolled vs. eligible members for months of Nov-18 and Dec-18.
+ASES's unfavorable (\$385.9M) cash position at the end of Apr-19 vs. Liquidity Plan is mainly due to timing delays in obtaining federal funding adjustments due to changes brought about by the new health plan model, and significant reductions and/or eliminations in state and CRIM funding.
+These items are offset by favorability from MCO premiums due to a lower-than-expected enrolled membership beginning in Nov-18 as a result of implementation of the new health plan model.